Paradise Garage: Tribute sites

 Multiple tribute sites are dedicated to the Paradise Garage, such as paradisegargenyc.com and TheParadiseGarage.net.

 Tribute movies

 In 2019, the DJ Corrado Rizza directed and produced a documentary movie called Larry's Garage.

+The significance of the Paradise Garage to the history of disco music is discussed in Episode 3 of the 2024 PBS series Disco: Soundtrack of a Revolution.